-Please note that there have been changes to the dissertation prize award process.
-Beginning in 2010, the winner will receive $1,000 at the time the prize is awarded at the annual meeting.
+The awardee will receive $1,000 at the time the prize is awarded at the annual meeting.
 Receipt of the award and the monetary prize are no longer dependent upon publication of the dissertation with the University Press of Florida.
-Prize winners may take their dissertation to any press, including SHA.
+Awardees may take their dissertation to any press, including SHA.

 If the winner chooses to work with SHA on publication of their dissertation, he or she will

 - receive the endorsement of the society and an associate editor to guide them through the publication process

 - receive assistance from SHA in finding the appropriate press and contract arrangements